aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 .. image:: RealTimeStateMachineExampleRTApp.png

-TODO add SocketMessageListenerExample
+This is an example of a RealTimeApplication with two states.
+The custom component ``TCPSocketMessageProxyExample`` forwards TCP *messages* into MARTe messages.

+**Start the application with the -m parameter**.

+In order to change state, start the application and, in another console, type ``echo -e "Destination=StateMachine\nFunction=GOTOSTATE2" | nc 127.0.0.1 24680``.

 .. literalinclude:: /_static/examples/Configurations/RTApp-3.cfg
    :language: bash
-   :caption: Fixed signals configuration (Run with NAME_OF_THE_MESSGE=StateMachine:START and NAME_OF_THE_CONFIGURATION_FILE=RTApp-3.cfg)
+   :caption: Multiple states configuration (Run with NAME_OF_THE_MESSAGE=StateMachine:START and NAME_OF_THE_CONFIGURATION_FILE=RTApp-3.cfg)
    :linenos:
-   :emphasize-lines: 56-58,61-63,65-67,69-71
+   :emphasize-lines: 1-3,477,482,490,493,495,498,500,503,511,514

 Thread Synchronisation
 ~~~~~~~~~~~~~~~~~~~~~~